ra024940/Pair_trading_Cointegration/README.md

 * Market data (Stock Price) was obtained through the use of a python library that collect data directly from financial institutions database, we used the metatrader 5 platform connecting on the Rico Investimentos broker, the data was in line with B3 price reference Database.

-* Our dataset was created by scaning historical data every 30 minutes, we called this the Cube Generator function.
+* Our dataset was created by scaning historical data every 30 minutes, we called this the Cube Generator function, our database had more than 400MM lines with around 50 features.

 * The first version of the Cube Generator was expected to take more than 120 days of processing time, we had to heavily optmize it, improving iteration/looping structures, migrating from pandas dataframe to dictionary on many of the manipulations and improving pandas indexing where dataframe manipulation remained.

-* Aditionally, we executed Cube Generator using Python ProcessPoolExecutor from concurrent.futures, executing one different process for each stock pair.
+* Aditionally, we executed Cube Generator using Python ProcessPoolExecutor from concurrent.futures, distributing the creation of the cube for a single stock pair as a process on the CPU available, we had almost 4k pairs on the loop.

-* In the end, our database had more than 400MM lines with around 50 features

 * We used adftest, OLS functions from statsmodels to perform the stationarity test and regression respectively.